 - research, teaching and action for sustainability are actively encouraged and supported

-- the University’s achievements in this regard are to a level where they can make a difference in the world
+- the University’s achievements in this regard are to a level where they can make a difference for the world

-- staff are attracted to the University to research, teach and practice sustainability
+- staff members are attracted to the University to research, teach and practice sustainability

 - students are attracted to the University to learn, research and contribute to sustainability